appaquet/exomind/README.md

   * `./tools/install.sh` or `cd exo && cargo install --path .`

 * Configuration
-    * Most commands requires a `node.yaml` file, for which an example can be found in here: [`./examples/node.yaml`]
+    * Most commands requires a node configuration file, for which an example can be found in here: [`./examples/node.yaml`].
     * At minimum, the config requires 2 keypair: one for the node, one for the cell.
     * The node keypair is unique per server/node, while the cell keypair is shared among servers that host the cell.
+    * See [Quick start](#quick-start) section for example 2 nodes setup.

 ## Quick start

 ### Create a Cell hosted on 2 nodes
 * On node 1
-  * Generate configuration:
+  * Generate node's configuration:
     `exo --dir ./node1 node init --name node1`
   * Edit configuration to include accessible addresses:
     `exo -d ./node1 config edit`